akomakom/jira-to-jekyll/README.md

 # Jira to Jekyll converter
 ----
 Useful for those situations where you no longer want to maintain a Jira installation and worry about patching and vulnerabilities.

+## Goal

+Convert a Jira installation (issue pages) to Jekyll-generated static content that can be self-hosted or hosted via GitHub Pages.

 This project automates many of the migration steps, and they break down as follows:

 ## Step 1: Jira to Markdown (top-level directory)